Joehuu/osu-wiki/wiki/Game_mode/osu!taiko/en.md

   - 4 times of the length of slider, or
   - 8 times of the length of the slider in songs that is equal or lower than 125 BPM.
 - Unlike the other game modes, *Kiai Time* has an effect on scores because it refers to the *"Go-Go Time"* in *Taiko no Tatsujin*.
 While *Kiai Time* is active, the drum in the upper-left changes animation (named *pippidon* or *Don*/*Katsu* in *Taiko no Tatsujin*), the playfield has a background gradient and the hit area gains a fire graphic around it.
-  - Additionally, all hit notes gain a 1.2x score multiplier, long yellow notes included, except for hits on a shaker (the final hit is still multiplied).
+  - Additionally, all hit notes gain a 1.2x score multiplier, long yellow notes included, except for hits on a swell (the final hit is still multiplied).
 - The mascots for osu!taiko are [pippidon](/wiki/Mascots#pippi) and [Mocha](/wiki/Mascots#mocha).
 - When played by [Auto](/wiki/Gameplay/Game_modifier/Auto), the player name will be *mekkadosu!*.